venkatraj/js-notes/Part 1/05. Data Types/5.3 String/strings.md

 ```

 ## Comparing strings
 When comparing string we know that `a` is greater than `A`.
-This happens because the comparision actually take place between character code not between character
+This happens because the comparison actually take place between character code not between character

 ```js